taektay/ee106/docs/lab5.rst

     rosservice help

-Notably, the ``rossrv`` bash command is used to
+Notably, the ``rossrv`` bash command is used to display information about ROS Service types, such as,

- the  available ROS Services can b

 .. code-block:: bash

-    rossrv show
+    rossrv show rospy_tutorials/AddTwoInts

 ROS Service Use Example